OlympusDAO-Education/Documentation/using-the-website/bonds.md

 #### DAI Bond

-1. Head to [Olympus website](http://olympusdao.finance/#/bondai).
-There are two tabs: "Bond" and "Redeem"; make sure "Bond" is selected.
+1. Head to the [DAI Bond page of the Olympus website](http://olympusdao.finance/#/bondai).
+There are two tabs: "Bond" and "Redeem".
+Make sure "Bond" is selected.

 2. Type in the amount of DAI you would like to bond, then click "Approve" and sign the transaction.